 Failing to reach a financial goal can be infuriating – especially if the same goal keeps slipping through our fingers.
-As we discussed last week, the process of repaying debt is an expensive yet effective way to learn good financial habits.
+The process of repaying debt is an expensive yet effective way to learn good financial habits.

 If you’ve never had any debt, you are already doing well.
 However, saving for your first short-term goal can be as challenging as repaying debt.

 The most important short-term goal is putting together an emergency fund.
 As we discuss in this article, an emergency fund is the financial starting block for all future financial goals – it’s your financial security blankie.
-In this article we’re going to use saving up an emergency fund as an example, but the same rules apply for any short-term financial goals you might have: saving for a wedding, a deposit for a car or house or something pretty that will make your heart happy.
+In this article we’re going to use saving up an emergency fund as an example, but the same rules apply for any short-term financial goals you might have.
+It might be saving for a wedding, a deposit for a car or house or for something pretty that will make your heart happy.

 Short-term financial goals are for money you’re planning to spend in the next five to ten years.
 It’s money you can imagine yourself spending, as opposed to long-term savings for one day when you’re much older.

 The first step to setting money aside towards a goal is actually having the money.
 We tend to think our savings will come from money we’ll earn in addition to the money we currently have.
 We like to kick the can down the road to our next gift, raise or new job.

 The great news is you already have the money you’re going to save.
 The bad news is you have to go find it.
 When we live to our last cent, it seems like the things we spend our money on are things we can’t live without.
 However, most of us have some money we spend on things we don’t need.
 Start with things that provide immediate gratification like takeaways and cold drinks.